cogent3/ensembldb3/doc/query_ensembl.rst

      relationships=ortholog_one2one
       Gene(species='Rattus norvegicus'; biotype='protein_coding'; description='breast cancer...

 The ``RelatedGenes`` object has a number of properties allowing you to get access to data.
 A ``members`` attribute holds each of the ``Gene`` instances displayed above.
-The length of this attribute tells you how many hits there were, while each member has all of the capabilities described for ``Gene`` above, eg. a ``Cds`` property.
+The length of this attribute tells you how many hits there were, while each member has all of the capabilities described for ``Gene`` above, eg. a ``cds`` property.
 There is also a ``get_seqLengths`` method which returns the vector of sequence lengths for the members.
 This method returns just the lengths of the individual genes.

 .. doctest::